 47 He was offered a job abroad but rejected it for family reasons.

-TURNED He was offered a job but 48 The cyclist had to stop because his bicycle had a flat tyre.
-CONTINUE The cyclist 49 Today's football match is postponed and will be held next Wednesday.
-PUT Today's football match has next Wednesday.
-50 Unfortunately, Jessica couldn't go on holiday because she didn't have any money.
-ABLE If Jessica had had some money, she 51 There's no chance of Mark getting to the train on time.
+ΓURNED He was offered a job but

+48 The cyclist had to stop because his bicycle had a flat tyre.

+CONTINUE The cyclist

+49 Today's football match is postponed and will be held next Wednesday.

+PUT Today's football match has

+50 Jnfortunately, Jessica couldn't go on holiday because she didn't have any money.

+ABLE If Jessica had had some money, she

+51 There's no chance of Mark getting to the train on time.

 POSSIBLE It won't be to the train on time.

 52 Cars couldn't turn down the street because of road works.

-PREVENTED Road works 53 The restaurant we ate in was the best one that we could have chosen for last night.
-MADE We couldn't choice than the restaurant we ate in last night.
+PREVENTED Road works

+53 The restaurant we ate in was the best one that we could have chosen for last night.

+We couldn't

 54 Did you go to the beach on Saturday?'
 David asked me.

-BEEN David wanted to know the beach on Saturday.
-55 Joe had not expected the concert to be so good.
-EC BETTER The concert 90 This is a 'no smoking' office.
-67 ALLOWED You in this office.
-3/ Paperback books are a lot cheaper than hardback books.
-50 FAR Hardback books paperback books.
-30 My brother is too young to drive a car.
-50 NOT My brother 33 Why are you interested in getting a new job?
-60 WANT Why 00 Have you seen my gloves anywhere, Amy?' - asked Mrs Wheatley.
-SEEN -- Mrs Wheatley asked Amy 61 SEEN Mrs Wheatley asked Amy 01 1 62 She finished her last painting while staying in Paris.
-DURING The painter's last painting stay in Paris.
-63 The newspaper offered Lynda £5,000 for her story, but she refused. ΓURNED Lynda 64 She pretended to be ill in order to avoid going to school.
-SO She pretended to be ill to go to school.
-65 Jamie found the instructions for assembling the furniture very difficult to understand.
-IN Jamie had great instructions for assembling the furniture.
+David wanted to know the beach on Saturday.

+55 oe had not expected the concert to be so good.

+BETTER The concert

+56 This is a 'no smoking' office.

+ALLOWED You in this office.

+57 Paperback books are a lot cheaper than hardback books.

+Hardback books

+58 My brother is too young to drive a car.

+NOT My brother drive a car.

+59 Why are you interested in getting a new job?

+WANT Why a new job? ı

+60 Have you seen my gloves anywhere, Amy?' - asked Mrs Wheatley.

+Mrs Wheatley asked Amy her gloves anywhere. ,

+61 Suzanne was too excited to sleep.

+THAT Suzanne was not sleep. ,

+62 She finished her last painting while staying in Paris.

+DURING The painter's last painting stay in Paris. ı

+63 The newspaper offered Lynda £5,000 for her story, but she refused.

+TURNED Lynda of £5,000 from the newspaper for her story. ,

+64 She pretended to be ill in order to avoid going to school.

+She pretended to be ill to go to school.

+65 amie found the instructions for assembling the furniture very difficult to understand.

+N Jamie had great instructions for assembling the furniture.

 66 We last went abroad a long time ago.

-NOT We a long time.
+NOT We

 67 When did they start living in the suburbs?

 HAVE How in the suburbs?

-68 I haven't caught a cold for ages.
-DOWN I last ages ago.
-69 I'm certain that Alice didn't intend to keep my book.
-INTENTION I'm certain Alice 70 I saw the film although I strongly dislike thrillers.
-SPITE I saw the film
+68 haven't caught a cold for ages.

+OOWN I last ages ago.

+69 'm certain that Alice didn't intend to keep my book.

+NTENTION I'm certain Alice my book.

+70 saw the film although I strongly dislike thrillers.

+I saw the film